Destinations » Asia » South Asia »

 While at times the people worked side by side as they all made money from the spice

-trade, at other times they argued and fought as the economy was shut down.
-This
+trade, at other times they argued and fought as the economy struggled or was shut

-was magnified with the arrival of the Europeans, who sought
+down.
+This was magnified with the arrival of the settling Europeans, who sought

-This ethnic tension and violence continues today in Sri Lanka
+This ethnic tension and division among the people continues today in Sri Lanka as

-as the people argue over political and economic power.
-Despite this, they remain
+the people argue over political and economic power and direction.
+Despite this,

-similar in many ways as they all continue to work primarily in the agricultural
+most people remain similar in many ways as they all continue to work primarily in

-and tension against the wishes of the majority, who wish to move beyond their pasts.
+sides create violence and tension against the wishes of the majority.
+Despite the

 Learn More About Sri Lanka: